-mother . tea-drinker . seeker of adventures . photographer . storyteller
+mother . tea-drinker . seeker of adventures . storyteller . awkward person

-Hey there!
-I’m Nina, a tea-drinking, music-loving introvert based in Hobart, Tasmania.
+I’m Nina (she/her), a tea-drinking, music-loving introvert based in nipaluna/Hobart, Tasmania.
 I’m fluent in sarcasm, a terrible baker, I eat way too much chocolate and there’s a good chance I’ll shed a tear or two at your wedding.
-I seek beauty and moments in the ordinary, the everyday and the in-between.
 I believe in putting my heart + soul into creating beautifully honest stories of love and human connection.

-I’m also rather fond of architecture + design, gin, collecting books + ocean treasures, learning new things, fabulous light and really trashy tv.
-And I believe that a cup of tea can solve almost anything.
+I’m also rather fond of gin, pottering in the garden*, design, collecting books + ocean treasures, learning new things, fabulous light and really trashy tv.
+Memes are my love language and I believe that a cup of tea can solve almost anything.

 "Photography is a way of feeling, of touching, of loving.